forfudan/MojoMiji/src/miji/advanced/generic.md

 ## Major changes in this chapter

-- 2025-06-23: Update to accommodate to the changes in Mojo v25.4.
+- 2025-06-23: Update to accommodate the changes in Mojo v25.4.
-- 2025-09-25: Include a section on default implementation of methods to accommodate to the changes in Mojo v0.25.6.
+- 2025-09-25: Include a section on default implementation of methods to accommodate the changes in Mojo v0.25.6.